 Heel And Ankle Pain

-Common sports injuries that may affect the feet include Achilles tendonitis, stress fractures, ankle sprains, and heel spurs.
+Usual injuries sustained in sports that might influence the feet consist of Achilles tendonitis, stress fractures, ankle sprains, and the development of heel spurs.

 Fungal Nail Infections